What does the Royal Australian College of General Practitioners (RACGP) say about smoking cessation options?

 Under no circumstances should ‘black market’ liquid nicotine be used.
 There have been serious cases of vaping associated lung injury (‘EVALI’) mostly from black market, unregulated nicotine juice.
 Toxic vitamin E acetate contamination was thought to be the main cause of the lung injury, but the true picture is still not known.
 Although no-one can say with 100% certainty that Australian TGO-110 standard nicotine is safe, the risk of lung injury is vastly reduced if safe, legal nicotine products are used instead of black market nicotine.

 It is recommended that UNFLAVOURED nicotine is used for vaping.
 This is because of the risk of ‘Popcorn lung‘ (bronchiolitis obliterans): a serious and irreversible lung disease causing shortness of breath, coughing and wheezing.
 It is associated with diacetyl, a buttery-flavoured chemical originally used in popcorn.
-Although the majority of reputable vaping products do NOT knowingly have diacetyl, it is essential that if you are purchasing a flavoured nicotine product that you ask the supplier about this.
+Although the majority of reputable vaping products do NOT knowingly have diacetyl, it is recommended that if you are purchasing a flavoured nicotine product that you ask the supplier about this.

 What does the World Health Organization say about nicotine vaping?